AWS EC2¶

 tags.name

-value is the instance ID, which serves as a unique identifier.
+is the instance ID, used for unique identification.
 Tip 2:fields.message

 ,fields.NetworkInterfaces